 If you want to straighten your teeth, it is important to get an idea of the severity of your misalignment issues.
 While doctor-monitored, at-home aligners have advanced greatly and can improve many different types of issues, they won’t work for every case.
 If you have complex issues, you may still need traditional braces to get the straight teeth you want.

-Aligners are a great option for many people who want straighter teeth and an improved smile.
-These aligners work as well as traditional braces, and they typically require less time to correct minor issues like gaps or crookedness.
+Aligners work as well as traditional braces, and they typically require less time to correct minor to moderate issues like gaps or crookedness.

 They also offer a more discreet teeth-straightening option since they aren’t as obvious as metal or even ceramic braces.
 If you have an important meeting, you can remove the aligners for this short period of time.
 You don’t have this option with braces.